kikrishn/Blog/_posts/2021-03-15-initial-polynomial-proofs.md

 ---

 There are lots of ways in which good notation can make results seem obvious.
+There are also lots of ways in which "illegally" manipulating expressions can give a meaningful answer at the end of the day.
+One particularly exciting example of _both_ of these phenomena comes from using formal power series in ways which are, at first glance, dubious.
-One particularly powerful way is by writing formal power series (in weird settings) as the function that power series would "traditionally" represent.
-It turns out there is a general principle (the "permanence of identities") which underlies these results, and this is one place where category theory and model theory conspire to justify seemingly meaningless manipulations.
+It turns out there is a general principle
+(the <span class=defn>Permanence of Identities</span>) which underlies these results, and this is one place where category theory and model theory conspire in a particularly beautiful (and powerful) way.
 In fact, this is one application of category theory and model theory that working analysts use every day!

+In this post we'll talk about how to prove statements in general rings by proving analogous statements for polynomials with integer coefficients.
+This is nice because we often have access to ~bonus tools~ when working in
+$\mathbb{Z}$, and it doesn't matter if we _use_ these bonus tools to prove the general result!

 Let's see a few examples to start.
-Once we have some ideas in hand, we can see what ties everything together.
+Once we have some ideas in hand, we can talk about the general principle.

 ---

-Example 1 -- The matrix exponential
+## Example 1 -- The matrix exponential

+We define the matrix exponential as

 $$\exp(A) \triangleq \sum_n \frac{1}{n!}A^n$$